 I see you.
-I see you hovering over laundry, the sink full of dishes, and your tired eyes from staying up helping with homework every single night.
+I see you hovering over laundry, the sink full of dishes, and your tired eyes from staying up with a crying baby every night, resorting to contacting a sleep consultant.
 I see you heading into board meetings and driving the carpool, and boarding the flights for business trips.
 I see you potty training tiny toddlers and snuggling teeny babies into Ergo carriers or slings.
 I can see you planning your next vacation, and trying to pay the bills, and cheering on your littles on the sidelines.
 I see you trying to reconcile the person you once were, with the woman you are now, and the woman you’re becoming.
 I see you still in love with your spouse or partner, or going it on your own and being both mom and dad to your family.
 I see all of this, and I understand.

 I also see you when you call me for family portraits.
 I see the way you tug down the dress just so, so it covers up your post-partum tummy, or the subtle shift so your body can hide a little bit behind your little ones.
 I see you trying to tame the stray hairs and carefully cover up any grey ones that escaped the highlights.
 I see you straightening dresses on your babies, or wondering if your family’s outfits all go together after months of shopping.
 I see you after losing the weight or working out for months, proud of the body you’ve created.
 I see you wishing you had worked out a little more.
 I see you wondering if anyone will judge you for being older with tiny babes, or if someone will judge you for being young with several babies.
 I see all of this, and I want you to know something.